pydatazrh/meetup/Meetup16/readme.md

 Hosted by QuantCo

 1. Streamlining Python Development: A Practical Approach to CI/CD with GitHub Actions - Artem Kislovskiy
-2. Talk #2: Fast and user-friendly GLMs with glum 3 - Matthias Schmidtblaicher
+2. Fast and user-friendly GLMs with glum 3 - Matthias Schmidtblaicher